truenas/middleware/docs/userguide/freenas_alert.rst

 * a VMware login or a :ref:`VMware-Snapshot` task fails

+* a delete of a VMware snapshot fails

 * a Certificate Authority or certificate is invalid or malformed

 * a re-key operation fails on an encrypted pool